 Specifies the name of the Web service to be called.
 If the WSDL file defines multiple web services, click Choose to select the required one.

 Specifies the endpoint (or port) of the Web service to be called.
 If the selected Web service defines multiple web service endpoints, click Choose to select the required one.

 Specifies the operation of the Web service to be called.
 If the selected endpoint defines multiple web service operations, click Choose to select the required one.

 This setting is applicable only for generic (not WSDL) Web services.
 It defines the HTTP method (verb) used by the service (for example, GET, POST, PUT, and so on).

-URL specifies the address (URL) of the Web service.
+The URL text box specifies the address (URL) of the Web service.
 Timeout defines the time interval after which the Web service call will time out if there is no response from the server.
 Select Infinite if the call should wait for a response for an indefinite amount of time.

 If you would like to supply the URL of the Web service from the mapping, select the Dynamic URL (supplied by mapping) check box.
 This creates an additional input connector on the Web service component on the mapping, to which you can connect some input which provides the URL of the Web service.

 |Note:||When the Dynamic URL (supplied by mapping) check box is selected, the URL text box becomes disabled (grayed out), and you have to supply the URL from the main mapping.
 For REST-style Web services, this also means that you can define only Header-style parameters in the "Parameters" table.|